otagomohio/2019-06-11_GBS_EE/sessions/stacks.md

 number of r80 loci, which value for M do you think is most appropriate for the Oregon stickleback data?

-Exercise II. part 3: de novo assembly of RAD tags without a genome
+Exercise II. part 3: de novo assembly of RAD tags without agenome
 1. In this third exercise we will now be working on the full set of threespine stickleback data sampled from throughout Oregon, on the west coast of the United States.
 These data consist of three populations: a coastal marine population, a costal freshwater, and